-Vancouver Wharves Ltd. and Vancouver Wharves Limited Partnership

-These are no longer operating entities, since the May 30, 2007 transaction with Kinder Morgan, but cannot be dissolved until resolution of any outstanding litigation matters.
+- Two numbered land holding companies, holding land titles to specific parcels of land; and - Two remaining dormant subsidiaries (Vancouver Wharves Ltd. and Vancouver Wharves Limited Partnership), which are no longer operating entities, since the May 30, 2007 transaction with Kinder Morgan, but which cannot be dissolved until resolution of any outstanding litigation matters.